Cloud-Architekt/cloud-architekt.github.io/_posts/2022-05-31-abuse-and-replay-azuread-token-macos.md

 Microsoft offers many different sign-in risk detections which also applies to replay tokens from a macOS device and further requests of refresh or access tokens.

-One of the latest added detections is named “Anomalous Token” which detects “abnormal characteristics” or if a token “has been played from a unfamiliar locations”.
+One of the latest [added detections is named “Anomalous Token”](https://techcommunity.microsoft.com/t5/azure-active-directory-identity/more-coverage-to-protect-your-identities/ba-p/2365685) which detects “abnormal characteristics” or if a token “has been played from a unfamiliar locations”.
 During my tests, this risk detection was triggered once.

 ![Screenshot](../2022-05-31-abuse-and-replay-azuread-token-macos/aadtokenmacos11.png)

-There’s one challenge of all risk detection: Even a token was replayed from a source with a detected risky IP address, the exfiltrated refresh tokens contains a strong authentication (MFA) claim which allows to “pass” sign-in risk policies with “Require MFA” access control.
+There’s one challenge of all risk detection: Even a token was replayed from a source with a detected risky IP address, the replayed refresh tokens contains a strong authentication (MFA) claim which allows to “pass” sign-in risk policies with “Require MFA” access control.

 ## Reduced attack surface and mitigations